Last Updated on

 Places and Spaces for Nutritional Interventions

-Schools also have the added ability to both educate children about nutrition and give them a chance to put these teachings into practice in a way that few other spaces have.
+Schools have the added ability to both educate children about nutrition and give them a chance to put these teachings into practice in a way that few other spaces have.

 Of course, children are not the only ones who could benefit from positive nutrition interventions.
 Adults also stand to gain from nutritional teachings, and just as schools should start incorporating positive nutrition into their daily schedules, so should workplaces.